-Based on some of the examples that we’ve seen at the Hayne Royal Commission, it could be argued that borrowers cannot rely on credit providers to only lend them amounts of money that they can afford to repay (or ‘service’).
+Based on some of the examples seen at the Hayne Royal Commission, it could be argued borrowers couldn't rely on credit providers to only lend them amounts of money that they can afford to repay (or ‘service’).
 Likewise, it could be argued that credit providers cannot rely on borrowers to borrow within their means.
-But lately, it’s become apparent that lenders also can’t rely on borrowers to be totally truthful and accurate in their application for credit.
+However, it became apparent lenders also can’t rely on borrowers to be totally truthful and accurate in their application for credit.

 A report released in September 2017 by investment bank UBS estimated that at the time there were up to $500 billion worth of so-called ‘liar loans’ outstanding in Australia.

-Certain segments of the lending market have also been restricted, with lending ‘speed limits’ put in place by banking regulator APRA (Australian Prudential Regulation Authority), such as the limit on new interest-only loans to 30% of new residential loans and the recently lifted 10% growth cap on lending to investors.
+Certain segments of the lending market were also restricted, with lending ‘speed limits’ put in place by banking regulator Australian Prudential Regulation Authority (APRA), such as the limit on new interest-only loans to 30% of new residential loans and the recently lifted 10% growth cap on lending to investors.

 “Responsible lending” standards are set out in Ch 3 of the National Consumer Credit Protection Act 2009 – the National Credit Act.
 Credit licensees, such as lenders and brokers, must comply with these obligations.
 It’s up to the credit licensees to decide how they will satisfy the standards.